Knowing how to start a sermon strong is crucial.

 A good start to a sermon should make your audience desperate to hear what you have to say.

-Andy Stanley, one of the best communicators of our time and a teacher of Preaching Rocket, calls this “building tension” and it is what every good storyteller does.
-Every good story captures your heart first, and then points you to the solution or resolution
+Pastor Andy Stanley, one of the best communicators of our time calls this “building tension” and it is what every good storyteller does.

 Preaching this way allows God to be the hero of every story.
 God is the answer to the question, the healer of the pain, the hope for the hopeless situation.

-1. Start A Sermon With Urgency
+1. Start With Urgency

-Martyn Lloyd-Jones said,
+Martyn Lloyd-Jones once said,

 “In preaching you first have to demonstrate to the people that what you were going to do was very relevant and urgently important.”

-2. Start A Sermon High
+2. Start High

 Starting high is the best way to start a sermon.

-Just think: preaching is not something you’ve got to do – it’s something you get to do!
+Preaching is not something you’ve got to do – it’s something you get to do!

 When you have the opportunity to step onto the stage to present the Word of God you should be over the moon!

-Expectation is contagious – if you are excited about what you’re about to say – your congregation will be too.
+Expectation is contagious – if you are excited about what you’re about to say, your congregation will be too.

 Instinctively, your listeners are taking their cues on how to feel about your sermon content from you.

-If you start your sermon high right from the get go with genuine excitement for what everyone is about to discover in God’s word, they’ll follow your lead.
+If you start your sermon high right from the get-go with genuine excitement for what everyone is about to discover in God’s word, they’ll follow your lead.

-3. Start A Sermon With the First Part of a Story
+3. Start With A Story

-Everybody loves a good story, it’s a great way to start a sermon off strong.
-So next time you preach – preach like Jesus and use a captivating story to immediately engage your listeners.
+So next time you preach, do what Jesus did and use captivating stories to immediately engage your listeners.

-But here’s a hint: Just tell the first part of a story and save the ending for later.
+Tell just the first part of a story and save the ending for later.

-4. Start A Sermon With A Powerful Statement
+4. Start With A Powerful Statement

-When you walk up the platform and stand at the pulpit, allow a few seconds of silence to hang in the air to build anticipation… then deliver your opening statement with power.
+Walk up to the pulpit and allow a few seconds of silence to hang in the air to build anticipation…

 “Once I have a good angle established by the introduction, I go back and craft a strong opening sentence”.

 He believes this opening statement should be short and memorable.
-He memorizes it, and this one powerful statement begins every message.

-As the saying goes: “Memorable is portable.”
+As the saying goes, memorable is portable.

 When you tell people what you’re going to ask them to do, it’s kind of shocking.